 It was March 2010.
 One of my cousins had plans to sell media packages to colleges in North India.
 And since I had been working in media as a voice actor, he thought we could work together.

-So, he invited me to discuss things over dinner one evening.
+So, one evening, he invited me to discuss things over dinner.

 The idea was to work something out that could benefit both of us monetarily.
 After the discussion, he asked if I knew any personality development trainer.
 He had connections with a software training company in Noida, Uttar Pradesh, and they were looking for a trainer to deliver personality development classes at Subharti University, Meerut.